salcedoe/MtMdocs/docs/matlabBasics/ArrayAssignmentOverview.md

 `name_of_variable = value_of_variable`

 Assignment Conventions:

 - the variable receiving the data is always on the left side of the equal sign.
-- The data to be assigned is always on the right side of the equation.
+- The data to be assigned is always on the right side of the equal sign.
-- If the variable doesn't exist,  MATLAB creates one (of the appropriate class)
+- If the variable doesn't exist, MATLAB creates one (of the appropriate class).

 Type the following in the Command Window: